NileshJarad/android-knowledge-mesh/android/src/main/kotlin/kotlin_fundamentals/functions.md

 - No real inheritance: Extension functions do not actually modify the class and are not part of the class.
 They are just syntactic sugar.
 - Cannot override methods: You cannot override existing methods of a class with extension functions.
 They cannot interact with private or protected methods or fields of the class.

+**Note:**
+- Extension functions in Kotlin are resolved statically, not dynamically.
+- Member wins over extension function if we define extension function same as member function

+---

 ## Infix Function
 In Kotlin, an infix function is a special kind of function that allows you to call it using a more natural, readable syntax without parentheses.
 Infix functions can only be called on instances of classes and are usually used for operator-like behavior or when you want to create expressive, readable code.